 In Organization Mapping, the BIZBOK Guide® uses ‘business unit’ as its core concept, with a broad meaning, stating: “The interpretation of what comprises a business unit is largely up to the mapping team, as long as it reflects an organizational concept.”
 This requires flexibility in the modeling concepts used to create organization maps.
-Luckily, the relevant concepts of the ArchiMate language provide this flexibility (see below).
+Luckily, the relevant concepts of the ArchiMate language provide this flexibility (see the image below).

 The ‘basic organization map’ proposed in the BIZBOK Guide® is built from the examination and documentation of business units and business unit decomposition across the enterprise.
 It consists of two basic concepts: enterprise and business unit.
 There is one relationship: ‘Decomposes Into’.